 Best Way to Freeze Green Beans

-Choosing the Beans
+Choose the Right Beans

-If you do grow your own beans, pick them right before you plan to preserve them, if at all possible.
+If you happen to grow your own beans, though, pick them at their peak freshness, right before preserving, if at all humanly possible.This will ensure the tastiest quality.

 Wash and Trim the Beans

-Once you’ve gathered your beans, wash them in cold water.
+-Once you’ve gathered your beans, wash them in cold water.

-Next, pat them dry gently.
+-Next, pat them dry gently.
 This makes it easier to keep them from slipping around.

-I pluck out one handful of beans at a time and line them up on the cutting board to trim the stem ends.
+-I pluck out one handful of beans at a time and line them up on the cutting board to trim the stem ends.

 Some people like to trim both ends of the beans.
 It’s totally up to you and your personal preference.